a literary journal published by the Black Earth Institute dedicated to re-forging the links between art and spirit, earth and society

 Let’s dream, create, find joy and new connections in Practices of Hope.

 Petra Kuppers is a community performance artist, a disability culture activist, and a writer.
 She is the author of the queer/crip speculative story collection Ice Bar (Spuyten Duyvil, 2018).
-Her next poetry book, Gut Botany, is published by the Made in Michigan series (Wayne State University Press).
+Her ecosomatic poetry collection Gut Botany appeared in March 2020 with the Made in Michigan series (Wayne State University Press).
+Other poetry collections include PearlStitch (Spuyten Duyvil 2016) and the chapbook Green Orion Woman (dancing girls, 2018).
 Her hybrid ecopoetic performance writings have appeared in P-Queue, Ecotone, TDR and more.
-She teaches in performance studies, disability studies, and creative methodologies at the University of Michigan, and is currently a fellow of the Black Earth Institute.
+She teaches in (and has written about) performance studies, disability studies, and creative methodologies at the University of Michigan and Goddard College, is a fellow of the Black Earth Institute, leads The Olimpias disability culture collective, and co-leads Turtle Disco, a small somatic writing studio in Ypsilanti, Michigan, with her wife Stephanie Heit.